tshepang/blog/content/computing/about 'developer of note' series.rst

-I respect a lot of software developers, but many of those are not going to have an entry in this series, and not because they are lesser in my eyes.
+I respect a lot of software developers, but many of those are not going to have an entry in this series, and not because they are lesser in my eyes... this is what needs to happen for someone to be in `this series`__:

-Here's the criteria I use to regard someone as `developer of the note`__:

 * I need a news item that would trigger a post.
   Thing is, if you write about someone,